jordancormack/jordancormack.github.io/_posts/2020-04-13-GenerativeDrone.md

 <img src="/images/generative_drone_body_iso.png" alt="" class="inline">

-The only change which was made before 3D printing, was to slice a small amount off the base, to allow it to sit flat on the build plate without needing any support structure.
+The only change which was made before 3D printing was to slice a small amount off of the base, to allow it to sit flat on the build plate without needing any support structure.

 <img src="/images/generative_drone_body_side.png" alt="" class="inline">
 <img src="/images/generative_drone_body_side_cut.png" alt="" class="inline">